 3 credits.
-A specialized upper-intermediate level Spanish course using the Bible and Biblical materials in Spanish as well as a wide variety of materials that can be used to further the Gospel of Jesus Christ within the Spanish speaking community.
+An upper-intermediate level course with a strong focus on grammar and the development of writing skills.
+Reading, listening and speaking in Spanish serve as strong support skills for the writing process.
+Prerequisite(s): SPN2002 in Spanish as well as a wide variety of materials that can be used to further the Gospel of Jesus Christ within the Spanish speaking community.
 Prerequisite(s): SPN2011